mtmosier/sf-i-voice-companion/README.md

 My primary focus has been on streamlining weapon usage during battle.
 Weapons can be set up in groups, and groups can be fired as a one-off or in a continuous barrage.
 Beyond that most ship functions can be accessed verbally using the companion.
 The companion also has some limited chatting options, though I plan to flesh them out more in the future.

-Please note that I am not currently distributing any pre-recorded voice files for this companion.
+Please note that I am not currently distributing any prerecorded voice files for this companion.
 As such all interactions are currently done via text-to-speech.

 <a name="prereq"></a>
 ## Prerequisites